 Their practice, Dickson and Platten, operated for 15 years between 1958 and 1973.
 But the work explored in the exhibition is of two architects who worked both together and apart, including examples of the architecture produced by their modest private practice in a city dominated by larger commercial practices, and also of their work in government and education.

-The exhibition is curated by Dr Julie Collins of the University of Adelaide and Michael Pilkington of Phillips Pilkington – one of Adelaide’s finest current architectural practices, which has demonstrated exceptional skill in restoring and thinking about modernist architecture.
+The exhibition is curated by Dr Julie Collins of the University of South Australia and Michael Pilkington of Phillips Pilkington – one of Adelaide’s finest current architectural practices, which has demonstrated exceptional skill in restoring and thinking about modernist architecture.

 The exhibition sits in the rustic brickwork of 28 Leigh Street, home to the South Australian Government Architect’s Office for Design And Architecture SA (ODASA).
 The event and exhibition space is spread over two levels and the work of Dickson and Platten is displayed on stands across both spaces.
 Project boards are interspersed with key, insightful quotes and extracts from the essays commissioned to accompany the exhibition.